UWC2-PYTHON/ProgrammingInPython/source/modules/Strings.rst

 Formatting codes with f-strings
 -------------------------------

 We've seen that f-strings will automatically "stringify" the results of the expression used.
 And that's often what you want.

 But if you do want to control how that is done, you can use all the same formatting codes used with the ``.format()`` method:

 .. code-block:: ipython

     In [15]: f"One third with 4 digits is: {1/3:.3f}"
     Out[15]: 'One third with 4 digits is: 0.333'

-you put the format specifier after a colon.
+You put the format specifier after a colon.

 f-string Use
 ------------

 f-strings are a fairly new Python feature.
-They will cause a syntax error in any Python version older than 3.6 -- 3.6 was first released on December 23, 2016 -- only a couple years from this writing.
+They will cause a syntax error in any Python version older than 3.6 -- 3.6 was first released on December 23, 2016 -- but 3.6 is pretty old now!
+All supported versions of Python support f-strings.

-So there is still not much out there in the wild, and it it still rare in production code.

-They are not currently used in many of the examples in this course.

-Nevertheless, they are a nifty feature that could be very useful, so feel free to use them where it makes you code cleaner and clearer.
+This course typically tends to use ``.format`` because of the readability.
+However, f-strings are very popular and you will see them everywhere so get used to them and use them if you like.

 More on f-strings
 -----------------